SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 Dictionaries are an unordered collection, so their keys and values are iterated over in an arbitrary order.

+..
+REFERENCE
+   Prime, square, and fibonacci numbers are just convenient sets of numbers that many developers are already familiar with that we can use for some simple math.

 .. testcode:: guided-tour